thkropp1/bAmazon/README.md

 # bAmazon
 I created an Amazon-like storefront using MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.
+It also allows the manager to manage the store's inventory.

 The app prompts users with two messages: